There’s nothing worse than having a bad hair day – unless you have a beard.

 Another common reason for a curly, unruly beard is the dryness.
 When your beard is dry and damaged, it will stiffen, and soon get curly.

 Dryness is mainly caused when you wash your beard with regular, too harsh shampoos that strip your facial hair of its natural oils.

-Unless necessary, the beard should be washed only once a week with a specialized, beard shampoo.
+Unless necessary, the beard should be washed no more than three times a week with a specialized, beard shampoo.

 Men new to beard growing usually think that the more is the merrier when it comes to using shampoo on the beard.

 That’s why they make a mistake and use shampoo too often, risking to damage their beard.